honzasladek/knowledgeable-goat/content/pages/index.md

     image_alt: App preview
     title: Custom Apps As A Service
     content: >-
-      Azimuth is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site.
+      Contember is the missing piece for creating custom applications.
+Prototype yours in a day, launch it in 2 weeks and run it for years.
     actions:
       - label: Learn More
         url: /features